 Dr. Cory C. Cleveland joined the faculty at the University of Montana in 2007.
-He is an Assistant Professor of Terrestrial Biogeochemistry in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
+He is an Associate Professor of Terrestrial Biogeochemistry in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
 He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral work at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
 Dr. Cleveland also has an M.S. in Natural Resources (Forest Science) from Cornell University, and a B.A. in Physical Geography from the University of Colorado.
 His expertise is terrestrial ecosystem ecology and soil biogeochemistry, and he teaches courses in soil science, ecosystem ecology and biogeochemistry at UM.
 His research focuses on understanding the biotic and abiotic controls over terrestrial biogeochemical cycling and ecosystem processes.

 Dr. Cleveland’s research intersects several major disciplines, including microbial ecology, biogeochemistry and ecosystem ecology.
 The overall goal of his research is to understand how biotic and abiotic factors regulate element cycling in soil, the implications of those processes for ecosystem function, and the response of those phenomena to global environmental change.
 His most recent work focuses on understanding soil carbon cycling and nutrient dynamics in terrestrial ecosystems.
 However, he is also involved in a number of research projects, ranging from the understanding the links between biological diversity and ecosystem function, the effects of soil nutrient availability on a range of critical ecosystem processes, and the responses of terrestrial ecosystems to environmental change in tropical, temperate and high latitudes.